Casio G-Shock 5600, ~$52

 Considering the robustness of the case and all of the functionality packed therein, a 15mm case truly ain't bad.
 This thing will fit under your sleeve and out of the way, no problem.
 For such a tough piece of kit, it's really rather unobtrusive, and also weighs in at under 2 ounces.
 An integrated rubber strap is pliable, molds to your wrist and is comfortable enough that you'll likely forget the watch is on your wrist.

-Where else are you gonna get this degree of toughness in your life for under $50?
+Where else are you gonna get this degree of toughness in your life for roughly $50?
 Maybe, like, a pair of steel chopsticks, or a titanium spoon, but neither one of those will time things for you.
 Conceivably, if a 5600 ever broke, you could replace it without having to think much about the bottom line.
 But let's be real: G-Shocks don't break.